cj-flute/alx_html_css/html_advance/README.md

         - Directory: html_advanced
         - File: README.md

 2. Task 1 - Header
     Let's start by the top: the header
     Here the wireframe of it:

     - Create the HTML skeleton (html, head, body, etc.)
     - In the body, add an header tag
     - Inside this header:
       - Add a link element with a image inside
       - Add a block of 3 link elements

+    Repo:

-   Repo: - GitHub repository: alx_html_css - Directory: html_advanced - File: README.md
+        - GitHub repository: alx_html_css
+        - Directory: html_advanced
+        - File: README.md

 3. Task 2 - Banner
     Now, the banner under the hearder:
+    Under the header, add a main element with inside a selection element.
+    In this section element, add:
+    - A block with inside:
+      - An heading tag (don't forget to use the correct heading value)
+      - A text element
+      - A button tag
+    - Another block with inside:
+      - Another heading tag (same, be careful about which one you are using)